microsoft/microsoft-ui-xaml-specs/active/RowColumnAPIChange/rowcolumnapichange.md

 only when there's a bug in the caller, such as argument exception.
-But if for some reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples -->
+But if for some reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples --> If defining a column or row with a GridUnitType of Auto, the value in the Width/Height parameter should be ignored - Auto should override the specified Width/Height value.

+For ColumnDefinitions or RowDefinitions that have `NaN` as their value for Height or Width in their constructor, an error should be thrown.

 # API Notes
 ColumnDefinition constructor will be overloaded to take a double `pixelWidth` OR take two arguments consisting of a double `width` and a GridUnitType `type`: